 #3: Better transcripts

-I’m bringing back this tip from Ryerson Library’s Kelly Dermody whose team provides captioning and transcript services for courses with students who require these accommodations.
+I’m bringing back this tip from Toronto Metropolitan University Library’s Kelly Dermody whose team provides captioning and transcript services for courses with students who require these accommodations.

 Accessibility is a vital part of the process in digital content delivery, but it can be time consuming.
 One web app is big help.
 Otter.ai uses AI to analyze audio and produce a surprisingly accurate transcript.
 It also learns over time.
 If you have discipline-specific terms, correct them manually and Otter will apply this knowledge to the next transcript.